dapplets/dapplets-near-example/README.md

 });
 ```

 Look at the code.
 We get widget `button` from the adapter.
 Then run adapter's method `attachConfig`.
-It receives an object with names of contexts, that will be used, as keys.
-Values are functions, that receives parsed context as the only argument and returns widget or the array of widgets.
+It receives an object with the names of contexts, that will be used, as keys.
+Values are functions that receive parsed context as the only argument and return a widget or an array of widgets.
 You may also return `null`, `false` or `undefined`.

 **Widget** is a function that receives an object consisting of widget states.
-State parameters are described in the adapters documentation. **Twitter Adapter** documentation you can find [here](https://docs.dapplets.org/docs/adapters-docs-list#name=twitter-adapter.dapplet-base.eth&title=Twitter%20adapter&version=v0.9.0).
-In our case we add image to the button and tooltip. `exec` is a function that runs on click.
-Now we just show the parsed contect in the console.
+State parameters are described in the adapters documentation.
+You can find **Twitter Adapter** documentation [here](https://docs.dapplets.org/docs/adapters-docs-list#name=twitter-adapter.dapplet-base.eth&title=Twitter%20adapter&version=v0.9.0).
+In our case we add an image to the button and tooltip. `exec` is a function that runs when clicked.
+Now we just show the parsed context in the console.

 Run the dapplet: